 CREEC is also open for meeting and event space hire.
 View the availability and make bookings of the following sections of CREEC:

 Kumbartcho is the local Aboriginal word for Hoop Pine (Araucaria cunninghamii).
-The Hoop Pine is the focus of the districts name, emblem and logo some magnificent specimen trees can be found at the Kumbartcho Sanctuary, which is set on 6 hectares of natural habitat, including a boundary with the South Pine River.
+The Hoop Pine is the focus of the district's name, emblem and logo.
+Some magnificent specimen trees can be found at the Kumbartcho Sanctuary, which is set on 6 hectares of natural habitat, including a boundary with the South Pine River.

 Kumbartcho has many discovery trails, a suspension bridge that winds along the river banks and through the riparian rainforest.

 Meeting and event space